Vocational Rehabilitation Counseling

 Why is our program the best place to start?

-The University of Memphis Rehabilitation Counseling Program is ranked among the top 25 programs in the nation by US News and World Reports.
-We house the Center for Rehabilitation and Employment Research in a diverse metropolitan community.
+The University of Memphis Vocational Rehabilitation Counseling program is ranked #20 in the nation by US News and World Report.
 A few other reasons to consider pursuing a master's degree in rehabilitation counseling at The University of Memphis:

 - Dynamic employment opportunities upon graduation